ncc1701dnx/Drafts/README.md

 # Drafts
-Here are code drafts in the study
+Here are code drafts of the omics study
+For results and figures please go to "Results"